Calcifications refer to the abnormal deposition of calcium salts (primarily calcium hydroxyapatite) in soft tissues of the body.

 Laparoscopic Surgery is a minimally invasive surgery that can be used to remove adhesions.
 This approach involves smaller incisions and less tissue disruption, leading to quicker recovery.

-For adhesions that affect the musculoskeletal system such as muscle fascia, tendons, and other soft tissues, non-invasive physiotherapy techniques can be used, such as:
+For adhesions that affect the musculoskeletal system, such as muscle fascia, tendons, and other soft tissues, non-invasive physiotherapy techniques can be used, such as:

 Seek always the help of your doctor or trusted physiotherapist to treat any condition of calcification and adhesions.